douglassimonsen/pbi_core/docs/docs/development/testing.md

 To run the test suite for this library, first download the files found at (Github)[https://github.com/douglassimonsen/pbi_core/releases/tag/resources].
+SSAS operations depend on Windows OS APIs, so they can only be run on Windows computers.

 You should have the following files: